wiheto/teneto/README.md

 Here we see graphs connecting by Bézier curves (admittingly I took some of the functions for this from the plot.ly doccumentation).

-### Example 2: different dynamics in the temporal graph
+### Example 2: different dynamics in the temporal networks

 ![](./figures/ex2.png)

 ## Circle plots

-While not strictly necesarily part of temporal graph theory, a good circle plotting tool is good to have.
+While not strictly necesarily part of temporal network theory, a good circle plotting tool is good to have.
 From my experience they are usually embedded in graph software and not very accessible/customable.
 At the moment it can only create the node placement and curves.
 Plotting the labels automatically is next.

 ![](./figures/ex3.png)

 ## This is just some basic plotting.
 Whats coming up next?

-Metrics for temporal graph theory.
+Metrics for temporal network theory.
 They are cool!